 (A) Background

 Due to its association with stillbirth there has been increasing concern about identifying the growth restricted fetus.
 One third of stillbirths are growth restricted making fetal growth one of the biggest risk factors for stillbirth.
-Unfortunately, it remains a significant clinical challenge to identify which small fetuses are at the greatest risk as the majority are healthy and at minimal risk.
+Unfortunately, preventing stillbirth in the small fetus remains a significant clinical challenge as the majority are healthy and at minimal risk.

 We cannot directly weigh the fetus and so estimations of fetal weight are made using biometric features identifiable on ultrasound; head circumference (HC), abdominal circumference (AC) and femur length (FL).
 This information is then used in a mathematical formula to determine an estimated fetal weight (EFW).
 The EFW is then plotted on a fetal growth chart that over sequential scans allows a dynamic assessment of fetal growth over time.
 When a fetus is plotted less than the 10th centile for gestational age it is termed small for gestational age (SGA).
 SGA is most commonly defined as a fetus with an EFW or AC less than the 10th centile.
 This review will discuss the management of singleton pregnancies complicated by SGA.